 While we do not currently have any direct investments in Chinese companies, nor do we plan to make any in the foreseeable future, we believe that US and global investors can no longer simply say that China is outside their circle of competence.
 As investors in global businesses, we know that China’s economy and their thriving corporate sector will play an ever-increasing role in global business.
 So, we decided we needed to spend some time there ourselves.
 In this series of posts, we’ll share some of our takeaways from the trip.

 Given that WeChat is barely used in the US, it can be hard for US based investors to appreciate the importance of WeChat to the Chinese online experience.
-Let’s just say that in many ways, WeChat *is* the internet in China.
+Let’s just say that in many ways, WeChat and a handful of other apps *is* the internet in China.
 With Google not available, Baidu’s search results reveal a spammy mix of irrelevant ads, and with much of the internet outside of China blocked, the “world wide web” just isn’t a terribly important part of the Chinese internet experience.

 Looking at our portfolio, about half of our holdings have some sort of intersection with China.
 In some cases, it is companies like Tiffany or Starbucks who have material sales into China.
 Other times it is businesses like Netflix or Google, who do not do business in China, but which possibly could over the long term.
 And then there are businesses like Mastercard, which after being blocked out of China and watching it become the only country with a non-Mastercard/Visa-based, robust payment infrastructure, now finds itself facing possible competition with these Chinese tech/payment giants in emerging markets or even in the US where “we accept Alipay” stickers have started to pop up in some locations.